DCwise Services - Setting up a new Warehouse or DC? 7 tips towards making this a success!

 -> Once the Go-live approaching a go-live plan is to be put in place.
 This includes among others on-boarding and training, but also ramp-up strategies.
 In this last element a lot can be mitigated and a large impact on the end-result can be achieved.
 Many customers will be more suited with knowing there will be a planned reduction in services (such they can mitigate & communicate themselves) then being confronted with unexpected.
 Also keep in mind that it is a ramp-up...

 6️⃣ Stabilization (& Exit) plan

--> Once live; its important to stabilize the operation first of all.
-Have a time-line and goal by when you want to be stabilized.
-During this time leverage all kinds of support methods, e.g. bringing in experience (from already converted sites).
+-> Once live; it is important to stabilize the operation first.
+Have a timeline and goal by when you want to be stabilized.
+During this time leverage all kinds of support methods, e.g., bringing in experience (from already converted sites).

 7️⃣ Bring in/build experience

-☞ Overall you will see that - when rolled out successfully - its a like building your own house.
+☞ Overall you will see that - when rolled out successfully - it is a like building your own house.
 After your first experience you know what you would do differently the next time.

 => So last tip is to fast-track on this and as of the start bring in experience or build it by doing it step by step. 😊